-Aware that the Power projects were awarded at the cost of \$1,934,129,421.02 (One billion, nine hundred and thirty-four million, one hundred and twenty-one thousand, four hundred and twenty one naira, two kobo) out of which \$930,454,145.95 (Nine hundred and thirty million, four hundred and fifty-four thousand, one hundred and forty-five naira, ninety-five kobo) had been disbursed to the contractor leaving a balance of \$73,221,133.21 (Seventy-three million, two hundred and twenty-one thousand, one hundred and thirty-three naira, twenty kobo) with an incorrect claim of 83% contract completion; whereas in reality, and on-sites, the projects had only been executed to about 40% level.
+Aware that the Power projects were awarded at the cost of ₹1,934,129,421.02 (One billion, nine hundred and thirty-four million, one hundred and twenty-one thousand, four hundred and twenty one Naira, two Kobo) out of which ₹930,454,145.95 (Nine hundred and thirty million, four hundred and fifty-four thousand, one hundred and forty-five Naira, ninety-five Kobo) had been disbursed to the contractor leaving a balance of ₹73,221,133.21 (Seventy-three million, two hundred and twenty-one thousand, one hundred and thirty-three Naira, twenty Kobo) with an incorrect claim of 83% contract completion; whereas in reality, and on-sites, the projects had only been executed to about 40% level.

-Also aware that disbursement of the sum of \$\frac{\text{\text{N}}}{4}\$ 89,746,500.00 (Eighty-nine million, seven hundred and forty-six thousand, five hundred naira only) was paid to Messrs New World Power Limited/Rhuoga Energy Limited with payment receipt no 1001071268-5023102000 in June 2023, raising strong suspicion of the contract has been varied.
+Also aware that disbursement of the sum of \(\frac{1}{100}\),746,500.00 (Eighty-nine million, seven hundred and forty-six thousand, five hundred Naira) only was paid to Messrs New World Power Limited/Rhuoga Energy Limited with payment receipt No. 1001071268-5023102000 in June 2023, raising strong suspicion of the contract has been varied.

-Recalls the resolution on the construction of 33/11 KVA Injection Sub-Station in Igbo-ora and Igangan, sponsored by Hon.
-Muraina S. Ajiboila, failed to highlight the mishandling and abuse of these projects, thus, misleading the assembly;
+Recalled that the House Resolution on the construction of 33/11 KVA Injection Sub-Station in Igbo-ora and Igangan, in the 9th Assembly, failed to highlight the mishandling and abuse of these projects, thus, misleading the Assembly;

-Conscious that the three projects listed in the "Ongoing Projects" under Transmission Company of Nigeria's current Managing Director, Engr.
-Sule Ahmed Abdulaziz may have been abandoned or forgotten despite significant financial outlays;
+Conscious that the three projects listed in the "Ongoing Projects" under Transmission Company of Nigeria's current Managing Director, Engr Sule Ahmed Abdulaziz may have been abandoned or forgotten despite significant financial outlays;

-- (i) urge the Rural Electrification Agency to probe the projects, the disbursements, the completion stage and why the project had not been delivered beyond the June 2021 completion date and ensure the successful and timely delivery of the project in the Ibarapa Central, North, and East Constituencies of Oyo State; - (ii) mandate the Committee on Power to investigate the award and execution of contracts and report back within eight weeks (8) for further legislative action.
+- (i) urge the Rural Electrification Agency to probe the abandon projects, the disbursements, the completion stage and why the project had not been delivered beyond the June 2021 completion date and ensure the successful and timely delivery of the project in the Ibarapa Central, North, and East Constituencies of Oyo State; - (ii) mandate the Committee on Power to investigate the award and execution of the contracts and report within eight (8) weeks (HR.
+302/10/2023).

-18. Need to Curtail Exorbitant Airfares by International Airlines in Nigeria: Hon.
-Moshood Olarewaju Oshun.
+25. Need to Curtail Exorbitant Airfares by International Airlines in Nigeria Motion made and Question proposed: